iimyzf/Inception/README.md

   While Docker is primarily used to package and run applications in containers, it is not limited to that use case.
 Docker can also be used to create and run other types of containers, such as ones for testing, development, or experimentation.

 ## How Does Docker Work?

+  Docker uses a client-server architecture, where Docker client talks to Docker daemon, which is responsible for building, running, and distributing all Docker containers.
+The Docker client and Docker daemon communicate using a REST API, over a UNIX socket or a network interface.

 ## What is a Docker Image?